SMS Fraud Detection

 - Impact of fraudulent SMSs: Both data collection methods highlighted the potential financial and emotional impact of falling victim to fraudulent SMS scams, with respondents expressing concerns about identity theft, financial losses, and personal data compromise.
 90.2% admitted that they or a friend had ever fallen victim, while 9.8% did not.

-Some participants in the study consented to and submitted sample sms data.
+Some participants in the study consented to and submitted sample SMS data.
 We developed a dataset of 15,299 SMS messages.
 We categorized these as FRAUD, NORMAL and SPAM of which 1,370 are fraudulent, 1,826 are spam and 12,033 are normal.
-We are using this dataset to develop a machine learning algorithm for SMS classification.
-This will help in detecting SMSs that are potentially fraudulent.
+Once cleaned and analysed, the machine learning models will be trained to test their performance for SMS classification.
+The results are expected to provide further insights.

 SMS FRAUD AWARENESS DAY